'Spot the Difference' is a new Comedy tour about adoption that will make a difference, by helping find more foster and adoption families in the UK

 ‘Spot the Difference’ An Auto-biographical Solo Comedy/drama about adoption, fostering and surrounding issues.

-Hi name is Joy and I'm so happy to be sharing with you about my new comedy show! (www.joycarter.co.uk) I'm a successful and established comedian and campaigner on adoption and fostering issues in the UK.
+My name is Joy Carter (www.joycarter.co.uk) and I am a successful and established comedian and campaigner on adoption and fostering issues in the UK.
 I have been doing this work for over 10 years and seen some changes but would like to see more.
 In 2014 I started my own not-for-profit oranisation www.adoptionarena.com to do art based projects, help support adopted people and inspire more people about this field.

 I have written a new 1 hour show about my positive adoption experience, surrounding adoption issues and why adoption/fostering is an integral and important part of society.

-I plan to take the comedy drama on tour to at least 30 towns and cities in the UK over 12 months, visiting theatres, community halls, churches and comedy festivals alongside a 'Call for Action' event (see below) to sign up foster and adoption families.
+I plan to take my comedy drama on tour to at least 20 towns and cities in the UK over 12 months, visiting theatres, community halls, churches and comedy festivals alongside a 'Call for Action' event (see below) to sign up foster and adoption families.

 What is the Show?